-Here are 5 ways you can work out without weights.
+Here's how.
+We've compiled 5 ways to work out without weights.

 Most of us fall into a rut with pullups and dips.
 We plateau at a certain number of sets and reps and can’t seem to get unstuck.
 Try performing sets of descending reps.
 Do a set of 10, then a set of 9, and so on down to 1 rep. As your muscles fatigue, the workload gets reduced, so you get just enough recovery to build up a good volume of exercise—55 total reps, a number most of us never approach with three sets to failure.